Top 10 Black Annual and Perennial Plants

 Let your garden take a walk on the wild side with these weird, wonderful plants.

 (Helleborus, Zones 4-9)

 This double-bloom hellebore actually has three times as many petals as a single-bloom hellebore.
 Combine that with its amazing velvety flowers, and it’s easy to see why this plant has the horticulture world talking.
-It grows nearly 24 inches tall and wide, and is ideal for shade.
+Onyx Odyssey grows up to 24 inches tall and wide, and is ideal for shade.

 (Canna, Zones 7 to 11)

 Boasting bright scarlet blooms, the Tropicanna Black series offers a refreshing alternative for cannas.
 You’ll need to plant the rhizomes every spring.
 Then sit back and watch the magic as they grow up to 6 feet tall.

 These black plants do best with at least six hours of sun, but will tolerate some shade.